LuapRebel/overtime/README.md

 - x Needs to be documented if employee did not log overtime
 - x Create an audit log for each text message
 - x Need to update end_date when confirmed
-- Need to update audit log status when overtime has been rejected
+- x Need to update audit log status when overtime has been rejected
-- Update buttons on employee homepage so they show on mobile
+- x Update buttons on employee homepage so they show on mobile
-- Update buttons to include timespan
+- x Update buttons to include timespan
-- Update button sort order on employee homepage
+- x Update button sort order on employee homepage
 - Remove unnecessary navbar buttons for managers
 - Fix admin dashboard bug
 - Implement honeybadger error reporting